Witt vectors, semirings, and total positivity: The composition structure on symmetric functions over

 \subsection{Remark: $\Lambda_\bN$ is not free as an $\bN$-algebra}

-Indeed, all $m_\lambda$ are indecomposable additively and, one checks, multiplicatively (except $m_0=1$).
-Therefore any generating set of $\Lambda_\bN$ as an $\bN$-algebra must contain all of them.
+Indeed, all $m_\lambda$ are indecomposable additively and, one checks, multiplicatively---except $m_0$, which is invertible.
+Therefore any generating set of $\Lambda_\bN$ as an $\bN$-algebra must contain all the $m_\lambda$ but $m_0$.
 But they are not algebraically independent, because any monomial in them is a linear combination of the others.
 For example $m_{1}^2=m_{2}+2m_{1,1}$.